AxdeKlerk/Praise-The-Loud/Debugging.md

 - **Leason Learned:** Always check the render call in the view to make sure that the template is being rendered correctly, like this:

-    return render(request, *'gig_reviews/search_results.html'*, {'form': form, 'results': results})
+    return render(request, *gig_reviews/search_results.html*, {'form': form, 'results': results})

-- **Bug:** After deploying to *'Heroku'*, I got an *'“Internal Server Error”'* when trying to load the site.
-The *'Heroku'* logs showed:
+- **Bug:** After deploying to *Heroku*, I got an *“Internal Server Error”* when trying to load the site.
+The *Heroku* logs showed:
-*'django.core.exceptions.ImproperlyConfigured: The SECRET_KEY setting must not be empty'*.
+*django.core.exceptions.ImproperlyConfigured: The SECRET_KEY setting must not be empty*.

--**Fix:** I realized that *'Heroku'* didn’t have my *'SECRET_KEY'* set as a config variable.
-To fix this, I ran the following command in the terminal: *''heroku config:set SECRET_KEY=mysecretkey'*.
-This sets the *'SECRET_KEY'* environment variable in *'Heroku'*.
+-**Fix:** I realized that *Heroku* didn’t have my *SECRET_KEY* set as a config variable.
+To fix this, I ran the following command in the terminal: *'heroku config:set SECRET_KEY=mysecretkey*.
+This sets the *SECRET_KEY* environment variable in *Heroku*.
 After restarting the app, the error was fixed.

-- **Lesson Learned:** *'Django'* will crash if *'SECRET_KEY'* is missing or empty in production, and *'Heroku'* doesn’t use my local *'env.py'*.
-Any environment variables I rely on locally must also be set explicitly in *'Heroku'* using *'heroku config:set'*.
-I’ll now make sure all production secrets are safely configured in the *'Heroku'* environment, not hardcoded in my files.
+- **Lesson Learned:** *Django* will crash if *SECRET_KEY* is missing or empty in production, and *Heroku* doesn’t use my local *env.py*.
+Any environment variables I rely on locally must also be set explicitly in *Heroku* using *heroku config:set*.
+I’ll now make sure all production secrets are safely configured in the *Heroku* environment, not hardcoded in my files.

+- **Bug:** When I set up my *custom 404 error handler*, everything seemed fine with *DEBUG = True*.
+But after switching *DEBUG = False* to test the actual *404 page*, *Django* crashed with a *500 Internal Server Error*.
+The console showed:

+  *The custom handler404 view '404.html' could not be imported.*
+  *HINT: No module named '404*

+Even after correcting the handler path to point to the correct view function, I still got a *500 error* when visiting a broken URL like */seach/*.
+No helpful error message was shown because *DEBUG = False*.

+- **Fix:** The root cause was that I wrote this in my view: *return render(request, '404.html', status=404)*.
+But my actual template was stored inside: *gig_reviews/templates/gig_reviews/404.html*

+Because of that, Django couldn’t find the file — it was silently failing during template rendering, leading to a *500 error*.

+To fix it, I changed the view to: *return render(request, 'gig_reviews/404.html', status=404)* This matches the real location of the template, and then everything worked correctly.
+When I visit a broken URL with *DEBUG = False*, I see my custom *404 page* instead of *Django*'s default error screen or a *500*.

+- **Lesson Learned:** When using *render()* with templates, the path is always relative to the top of the template search path (i.e. what’s defined in *TEMPLATES['DIRS']*).
+If the file is inside an app's *templates/app_name/* folder, I need to include the app name in the path string unless the app’s template folder is directly in the global templates directory.
+Always double-check the template path when using *DEBUG = False*, because *Django* won't show helpful messages for template errors in production mode.

 ### 8.4 Semantic Errors